 Since Poulsbo is across the Puget Sound from Seattle, the best way to get there is to take a ferry over to the area.
 In the downtown Seattle ferry terminal, there are two destinations available – Bremerton and Bainbridge Island.
 On a fairly clear (and had some sun potential) afternoon I took the ferry to Bainbridge Island to visit Poulsbo (that I hadn’t seen for about 20 years).
 I was excited to visit it again and find out more about the story behind the city of Poulsbo.

-The ferry to Bainbridge Island is $8.50 round trip (you only pay to go to the island, not back to Seattle), runs on a regular schedule, and it a gorgeous ride on a nice day.
+If you are walking across on the ferry, the price to Bainbridge Island is $8.50 round trip per person (you only pay to go to the island, not back to Seattle), runs on a regular schedule, and it a gorgeous ride on a nice day.
+If you are driving across, it is $16.00 per car (includes driver) and you will pay for the other passengers in the car.
+On the way back to Seattle, you will just pay the $16.00 for the car (passengers are free).
 You can side outside and watch the scenery during the 35-minute ride or visit the cafe inside if the weather is cold or rainy.

 The inside section of the ferry has lot of chairs, and you can sit towards the front or by a window to watch the ride from a more comfortable vantage point.